nate-fidalgo/graphics-digital-media-portfolio/ringtones/Readme.md

  <img src="../images/Screenshot_20201116-173442.png" width="200" height="400">
  <img src="../images/Screenshot_20201116-173516.png" width="200" height="400">
  </p>
- Once search and found your ringtone your done!!!
+ Once you searched and found your ringtone your done!!!
  <br>
  Remember before any of these steps to actually copy or download your new ringtone to your phone in the first place :)
  <br>